Concord is a Laravel Extension for building modular Laravel Applications

 This package is auto-updated.

-Concord is a Laravel Extension that helps building Modules for Laravel Applications on top of Laravel's built in Service Providers.
+Concord is a Laravel Extension that helps to build Modules for Laravel Applications on top of Laravel's built-in Service Providers.

 |5.4||1.0 - 1.3|